Söderhamn 1 oktober 2020

 every time, the trees, the people cheering, it would all remain inside him.
 Probably forever.
 But in the darkness Martin fought the exhaustion.
 He did not think of what would become memories.
 Truth to be said, he did not think at all.
 He had gone to a mental

-here and there under a heaven so full of stars that it looked like a miracle.
+and there under a heaven so full of stars that it looked like a miracle.
 But even awake, the long-distance runner tended to fade away from other things.
-The eyes grew empty, the voice became lower and the vision more and more centered in the shape of
+The eyes grew empty, the voice became lower and the vision more and more centered in the shape of a tunnel.

-The competitors who were still moving, were all fighting hard against fatigue.
+who were still moving, were all fighting hard against fatigue.
 36-year-old Emir Halalkic stared with blank eyes, in the service-tent at the end of the loop, under a blanket made out of foil, with warm drink in his hand.
-48 hours had passed
+48 hours had passed since the start

-since the start and he had not yet slept.
+and he had not yet slept.
 His sole ambition had been to avoid sleeping at all.
 Like a robot of human endurance his body continued to function where others had failed.
 His mind was calm.
 He ate methodically.
-Changed some clothes and left the
+Changed some clothes and left the service-tent to

-service-tent to get started with another loop.
+get started with another loop.
 Next to where he sat, 52-year old Tommy Carlsson had smiled some hours before.
 Although in pain and with a possible injury Tommy was in danger to having abandon the race.
 Still.
 He smiled.
 What more could he do.
+Surrounded by

-Surrounded by people touching his aching leg.
+people touching his aching leg.
 Everybody with his or her own opinion of what was wrong.
 They tried their best.
 With massage by gentle hands they gave him what they could.
-Normally it should not be enough with only love and massage to save the
+Normally it should not be enough with only love and massage to save the world but for

-Martin, Emir and Tommy would be the only ones to survive the second night.
+and Tommy would be the only ones to survive the second night.
 Their pacers and support crew consisted of family and friends who fed them, encouraged them and forced them out of weary dreams when they felt a sleep.
 Alone was strong.
-But together
+But together was stronger.

-was stronger.
 The Sunday turned out to be another warm day.
 A smell of summer was blowing in the air.
-Martin Scharp reached the end of the race first, although failing to break his previous record he won by many hours and had the look that he could continue
+Martin Scharp reached the end of the race first, although failing to break his previous record he won by many hours and had the look that he could continue forever.
+Who

 * Tommy Carlsson managed to overcome his pain and finished second in the race crossing the finish line smiling.